alvinj/UpdatePhotoContentTypeToDrupal8/README.md

 * Read your D6 photo information, which the migration process copied into your D8 database.
 * Copies and transforms that data into the new PhotoD8 tables we just created.

+Just (a) update that script with your D8 database information, then (b) run that script.
+If everything goes well, you’ll see one line of output for every Photo that is being migrated from D6 to D8.
+In my case that is a little over 1,700 photos.

-After you run that script, run this command to flush all caches:
+After you run that script, be sure to run this command to flush all caches:

     drush cr

+(Or do whatever else it is you do to clear the caches.)

-After this, your old Photo URLs should work, and should have the "Photo D8" content type.
+After you clear the caches, your old D6 Photo URLs should now work.
+If you click “Edit” on any of those pages, you should see that they have the new "PhotoD8" content type.

-## What you should see

-After you run my script and flush your caches, you should see your old images show up at their old URLs/URIs.
-For instance, I previously had a “preview” image that showed up at the URI “node/7493”, and now the full-size original image shows up at that URI.
+As an example of this, I previously had a “preview” image that showed up at the URI “node/7493”, and now when I go to that URI on my D8 website I see the full-size original image there.

 If you don’t see your images showing up at your old URLs, I am sorry, your configuration must be different than mine.